manuelmarcano22/aLIGO-wxPython/README.md

 =======
 * Include gravity gradient noise
 * Include time as a parameters
-* More datapoints
+* More datapoints for the sliders
-* Include signal after ISCO
+* Include contribution to SNR beyond ISCO
+* Inclination as parameter or randomize
+* Include eccentric and spinning binaries